Greek battleship Lemnos: 1911–1914

 Idaho left Philadelphia on 2 January 1913 to rendezvous with the fleet off Hampton Roads the next day.
 The assembled ships then got underway on 6 January for Cuba, where torpedo practice and other maneuvers were conducted through mid-March, at which point the fleet returned to Hampton Roads for during training, including target practice.
 These operations lasted into early April, and Idaho went to Philadelphia for maintenance from 10 to 16 April.
 By this time, conditions in Mexico had seriously deteriorated during the Mexican Revolution, so the US Navy deployed warships to protect American interests in the country.
-Idaho was sent to Tampico form 23 April to 22 May as part of these operations.
+Idaho was sent to Tampico from 23 April to 22 May as part of these operations.
 From there, she moved to Veracruz on 23 May, remaining there until 22 June when she left to rejoin the fleet.
 Beginning on 30 June, the ship cruised off the coast of New England through July, followed by fleet maneuvers off Long Island in August.
 Further training off the Virginia Capes began later that month and lasted until 24 October.
 She arrived in Philadelphia the next day, and on 27 October Idaho was reduced to the Atlantic Reserve Fleet.

 The ship was reactivated on 16 March 1914 for training duties, and on 9 May she steamed to Annapolis, Maryland.
 She took on a contingent of midshipmen from the US Naval Academy for a training cruise that began on 7 June.
 Idaho joined the battleship Missouri for a cruise of the Mediterranean.
 While still abroad, sale of the ship was being negotiated with the Greek government.
 Greece had become engaged in a naval arms race with the Ottoman Empire in the early 1910s; in 1910 the Ottomans had purchased a pair of German pre-dreadnoughts (renamed Barbaros Hayreddin and Turgut Reis) and ordered dreadnought battleships from Britain in 1911 and 1914.
 The Royal Hellenic Navy ordered the dreadnought Salamis from Germany in 1913 and the dreadnought Basileus Konstantinos from France in response.
 As a stop-gap measure, the Greeks purchased Mississippi and Idaho from the US Navy.
 The Greek government bought the ships through an intermediary, the shipbuilder Fred Gauntlett, who acquired them on 8 July and handed them over to Greece.
 In the meantime, Idaho and Missouri stopped in a number of ports in the region: Tangier, Morocco; Gibraltar; and Naples, Italy.
 After the sale was finalized, Idaho left Missouri and steamed to Villefranche-sur-Mer, France on 17 July, where she transferred her entire crew to the battleship Maine.
 The Greek Navy formally took possession of the ship on 30 July and renamed her Lemnos after the Battle of Lemnos during the First Balkan War.